 1918-D 8 over 7 (doubled die variety)

 1936 Buffalo Nickel No Mint Mark

-These are some of the rarest you’ll find, and you’ll see that there’s a distinct lack of options from ‘36.
+These are some of the rarest you’ll find, and you’ll see a distinct lack of options from ‘36.

 As with any vintage item, we’d stick with graded options to eliminate the many fakes and counterfeits that have swamped the market in recent years.
-This is especially true for high ticket items, so be wary if a price seems too good to be true.
+This is especially true for high-ticket items, so be wary if a price seems too good.
 It probably is.

 1936 Buffalo Nickel: Information

 The 1936 Buffalo nickel is also known as the ‘Indian Head Nickel’, for obvious reasons.
 It shows a Native American on the front of the coin, next to a small inscription of the word ‘liberty’.
 It was designed by sculptor James Earle Fraser, with a mix of 75% copper and 25% nickel.